Sheik Yerbouti

-Sheik Yerbouti is a double album by Frank Zappa, released in March 1979 as the first release on Zappa Records (distributed by Phonogram Inc.) It is mostly made up of live material recorded in 1977 and 1978, with extensive overdubs added in the studio.
+Sheik Yerbouti is a double album by American musician Frank Zappa, released in March 1979 as the first release on Zappa Records, distributed by Phonogram Inc. in the United States and Canada.
+The album was released in other countries by CBS Records.
+It is mostly made up of live material recorded in 1977 and 1978, with extensive overdubs added in the studio.
 In an October 1978 interview, Zappa gave the working album title as Martian Love Secrets.
 It was later released on a single CD.

 Sheik Yerbouti is Zappa's biggest selling album with over 2 million units sold worldwide.

 Inspiration

 Zappa appears on the cover in character in Arab headdress.
 The title is a play on words and is pronounced like the 1976 disco hit "Shake Your Booty" by KC and the Sunshine Band.

 The album has some of Zappa's most satirical and controversial lyrics.
 "Bobby Brown" was banned from US airplay due to its sexually explicit lyrics.
 "I Have Been in You" pokes fun at Peter Frampton's 1977 hit "I'm in You" while emphasizing an explicit meaning.
 "Dancin' Fool", a Grammy nominee, became a popular disco hit despite its obvious parodical reflection of disco music.
 "Flakes", about lazy union workers in California, includes a parody of Bob Dylan.
 "Jewish Princess", a humorous look at Jewish stereotyping, attracted attention from the Anti-Defamation League, to which Zappa denied an apology, arguing: "Unlike the unicorn, such creatures do exist—and deserve to be 'commemorated' with their own special opus".

 "Rat Tomago" was edited from a live performance of "The Torture Never Stops", which originally appeared on Zoot Allures (1976); likewise, "The Sheik Yerbouti Tango" is taken from a live version of "Little House I Used to Live in", originally recorded for Burnt Weeny Sandwich in 1970.

 Some of the songs also appeared in Baby Snakes, Zappa's 1979 concert film.
 A clip of "City of Tiny Lites" with clay animation by Bruce Bickford was shown on the Old Grey Whistle Test.